OpenNews/srccon-2020/scholarships.md

 ## How to apply

-Questions to apply for the stipend are included in the call for participation form.
+Questions to apply for the stipend are included in the call for participation form, and the priority deadline for consideration is June 24.
 The scholarship ticket will be available through the registration process, no separate application necessary.

 ## When notifications go out